Create stand-alone media

-Before you create stand-alone media by using the Create Task Sequence Media Wizard, be sure that the following conditions are met:
+Before you create stand-alone media by using the Create Task Sequence Media Wizard, be sure that all of these conditions are met.

-Create a task sequence to deploy an operating system
+Create a task sequence to deploy an OS

-As part of the stand-alone media, you must specify the task sequence to deploy an operating system.
-For the steps to create a new task sequence, see Create a task sequence to install an operating system in System Center Configuration Manager.
+As part of the stand-alone media, specify the task sequence to deploy an OS.
+For more information, see Create a task sequence to install an OS.

-The following actions are not supported for stand-alone media:
+The following actions aren't supported for stand-alone media:

-- The Auto Apply Drivers step in the task sequence.
-Stand-alone media does not support automatic application of device drivers from the driver catalog.
+The Auto Apply Drivers step in the task sequence.
+Stand-alone media doesn't support automatic application of device drivers from the driver catalog.
 Use the Apply Driver Package step to make a specified set of drivers available to Windows Setup.

-- The Download Package Content step in the task sequence.
-The management point information is not available on standalone media, therefore the step fails trying to enumerate content locations.
+The Download Package Content step in the task sequence.
+The management point information isn't available on stand-alone media, so the step fails trying to enumerate content locations.

-- Dynamic package installs via the Install Packages task.
+Dynamic package installs via the Install Packages step.

-- Dynamic application installs via the Install Application task.
+Dynamic application installs via the Install Application step.

 An error might occur if your task sequence includes the Install Package step and you create the stand-alone media at a central administration site.
-The central administration site does not have the necessary client configuration policies.
-These policies are required to enable the software distribution agent during the execution of the task sequence.
+The central administration site doesn't have the necessary client configuration policies.
+These policies are required to enable the software distribution agent when the task sequence runs.
 The following error might appear in the CreateTsMedia.log file: